DUTCH CV CHECKLIST

 Flux Forward

-If your CV is only one part of a wider job-search challenge, Flux Forward helps connect your current situation to practical next actions, events, circles, checklists, and guidance.
+If your CV is only one part of a wider job-search challenge, Flux Forward helps map this guide to your own situation and connect it to practical private next moves, events, circles, checklists, and support.